 Chile vs Argentina… where to go

-The majestic Andes, vast coastlines and an enviable aptitude for wine production are just a few of things Chile and Argentina have in common.
-For those of us dying to visit South America, this can pose something of a dilemma – after all, with so much in common, these fascinating countries are hard to choose between.
+For those dying to visit South America, this can pose something of a dilemma – after all, with so much in common, which one should you choose?

 The good news is that the choice becomes easier when you look through a lens.
-So today we are going to share some of the countries’ common elements with you – and how, despite their similarities, there are still differences enough to help steer your travel choices.
+We are going to share some of the countries’ common elements with you – and how, despite their similarities, there are still differences that can help steer your travel choices.

 One of the most convincing reasons to visit either Chile or Argentina is the opportunities each offers for viewing spectacular scenery.
 The imposing Andes, lakes and coastlines mean the two have a lot in common when it comes to landscapes – especially as they have similar climates.
 However, there are some natural wonders that are unique to each place.